Winswins22/personal-website/README.md

  Can be accessed at: https://winswins22.github.io/personal-website/

 # Running the website locally:
- 0: Clone this repository and navgate to the directory.
+ 0: Clone this repository and navigate to the directory.

  1: Delete package-lock.json and type in ```npm install```